-Guns Killed More US School Kids Than On-Duty Police Or Active Duty Military, Study Finds
+Guns Killed More School-Aged Kids In 2017 Than Active Duty Military Worldwide

 Firearm-related deaths in school-age children have continued to increase at an alarming rate in the United States, a country that already holds the world's highest rate of gun-related child deaths.
 Now, a new study has found guns killed more children in 2017 than on-duty police and active-duty military personnel.